 Do not rely on visual similarity between source files.
 Hardware behavior is the contract.

-Using LLMs and AI-Assisted Migration
+AI-Assisted Migration

 Migration Checklist